msedalatzadeh/PhD-optimal-design/README.tex.md

 #### Programming
 Simulations were conducted using the software MATLAB, Python, and C++.
 The programming is carried out extensively.
-The first code that was created uses MATLAB Symbolic Toolbox to find the symbolic discretization of the railway track PDE and return a symbolic set of ordinary differential equations (ODEs).
+The first code that was created `Generator.m` uses MATLAB Symbolic Toolbox to find the symbolic discretization of the railway track PDE and return a symbolic set of ordinary differential equations (ODEs).
 The script later uses `MatlabFunction` to generate matlab function that are optimized for next computation.

 ```matlab
 %% Generator.m